-1. The decision to administer sedation should be preceded by a thorough clinical assessment, which includes the patient’s general clinical status, possible alternative therapies, and reversibility of symptoms.
+1. The decision to administer sedation should be preceded by a thorough clinical assessment, which includes the patient’s general clinical status, possible alternative therapies, reversibility of symptoms, and life expectancy.

-2. In competent and conscious patients, informed consent must be obtained.
+2. In competent and conscious patients informed consent must be obtained.
 This requires holding a frank discussion with the patient to explain the aims and methods used in sedation.
-It is important to make the patient aware that sedation impairs consciousness, induces deep sleep (making communication with family or caregivers impossible), prohibits any involvement in making decisions or in preparations for the end of life, and may shorten their life.
-Any decisions around other aspects of care, such as artificial hydration or nutrition, have to be made prior to initiating sedation.
-Goals of care have to be focused on comfort, and do-not-resuscitate (DNR) and allow-natural-death (AND) orders have to be documented on the chart.
-The patient should be aware of imminent death and have the opportunity to say goodbye to family or caregivers before sedation is instituted.
-If the patient’s condition makes obtaining an informed consent impossible, the consent should be sought from a substitute decision-maker (SDM), such as the family or an appointed power of attorney, who needs to be fully aware of the consequences of sedation.
+It is important to make the patient aware that sedation impairs consciousness, induces deep sleep (making communication with family or caregivers impossible), prohibits any involvement in making decisions or in further preparations for the end of life.
+Any decisions around other aspects of care, such as artificial hydration or nutrition, must be made prior to initiating sedation.
+Goals of care have to be focused on comfort.
+Do-not-resuscitate (DNR) and allow-natural-death (AND) orders have to be documented.
+The patient should be aware of imminent death and have the opportunity to say goodbye to family or caregivers before continuous palliative sedation is instituted.
+If the patient’s condition makes obtaining informed consent impossible, the consent should be sought from a substitute decision-maker (SDM), such as the family or an appointed power of attorney, who needs to be fully aware of the consequences of sedation.
 If the patient requires urgent suppression of consciousness (in case of a massive hemorrhage or choking/respiratory distress), sedation may be used for the immediate relief of suffering without the consent of the patient, family, or caregivers.

 4. Pain management should be continued (usually with opioids [see Pain Management: Basic Principles]) throughout sedation.

-5. Sedatives are administered in a continuous IV or continuous subcutaneous infusion or via repeated injections (every 4 hours and as needed) to maintain sedation.
+5. Sedatives are administered in a continuous IV or continuous subcutaneous infusion or via intermittent or repeated injections (every 4 hours and as needed) to maintain sedation.

-6. Sedation should be assessed as needed, usually several times a day but at least daily.
+6. The degree of sedation should be proportional to the degree of refractory symptom being managed. sedation should be re-assessed regularly, usually several times a day.
 Particular focus should be paid to the depth of sedation (the patient being roused by painful stimuli) and effectiveness (presence of distressing symptoms).
 The goal of sedation with any medication is to ensure comfort.
 There is usually no need for routine administration of oxygen, monitoring oxygen saturation (SaO2), or routine vital sign checks.

 1. Midazolam: A short-acting benzodiazepine with sedative, anxiolytic, hypnotic, and skeletal muscle relaxing properties.
-Start with an IV or subcutaneous injection of 0.25 to 1 mg followed by a continuous infusion at the rate of 0.25 to 1 mg/h (or higher if needed).
-Higher initial doses (2.5-5 mg) may be needed in severely distressed patients (such as those with agitated delirium).
+For continuous sedation start with an IV or subcutaneous injection of 0.25 to 1 mg followed by a continuous infusion at the rate of 0.25 to 1 mg/h (or higher if needed).
+Higher initial doses (2.5-5 mg) may be required in severely distressed patients (eg, with agitated delirium).
+For intermittent sedation start with 0.5 to 2 mg subcutaneously every 2 to 4 hours.
 Patients who have been receiving benzodiazepines prior to initiation of sedation should start at doses at least equivalent to their baseline dose.
 The onset of action is within 1 to 3 minutes (IV) or 10 to 15 minutes (subcutaneous administration).
 The duration of action is 15 to 30 minutes after discontinuation of infusion.
 Depending on dose and infusion rate, midazolam may lead to central respiratory depression, particularly when used in combination with opioids.
 The duration of action may be markedly prolonged with repeated intermittent injections.

 4. Propofol: An anesthetic agent recommended in patients not responding to other therapies.
-Propofol should be used in the hospital setting only (in many hospitals it can be used exclusively in critical care areas).
-Initial doses of 2.5 to 5 mg are administered every 90 seconds to 2 minutes and followed by a continuous IV infusion at the rate of 10 to 70 mg/h.
+Propofol should be used in a monitored setting (in many hospitals it can be used exclusively in critical care areas).
+Initial doses of 5 to 20 mg are administered every 90 seconds to 2 minutes and followed by a continuous IV infusion at the rate of 10 to 70 mg/h.
 The onset of action is within several seconds and duration of action is 2 to 3 minutes.
 Propofol also suppresses vomiting and hiccups.

-5. Haloperidol: Haloperidol may be used in addition to midazolam for delirium and nausea or emesis.
+5. Haloperidol: Haloperidol may be used in addition to midazolam for delirium or for other symptoms such as nausea or emesis.
 The initial doses are 0.5 to 2 mg in subcutaneous intermittent injections every 4 to 6 hours.
 Haloperidol is not recommended as a single agent for palliative sedation as it is not a sedating neuroleptic and with high doses potentially increases the risk of extrapyramidal adverse effects.